ConnerMcCarthy/scfpalms-report-docs/README.md

 Documentation for weekly reports and admin tools are included in this repository.

 Reports
-- Orientation Course
+- Orientation Weekly
-- CAIP Course
+- CAIP Weekly
-- HCOPT Course
+- HCOPT Weekly
 - CAIP Pre Feedback

 Admin Tools